minimkrr/Portfilio_Software_Engineering/Week8.md

-# Week 8 was using team workflow and implementing a task
+# Week 8 using team workflow and implementing a task

 ## Team Work Flow